micmejia/bible-dump/NKJV/1 Kings/1 Kgs 8.md

 Then he stood and blessed all the assembly of Israel with a loud voice, saying:

 ###### 56
-"Blessed _be_ the Lord, who has given rest[^k] to His people Israel, according to all that He promised.
+"Blessed _be_ the Lord, who has given rest to His people Israel, according to all that He promised.
 There has not failed one word of all His good promise, which He promised through His servant Moses.

 ###### 57
 May the Lord our God be with us, as He was with our fathers.
 May He not leave us nor forsake us,